devcode1981/File-Provider-Storage/doc/set-up-gdk.md

 write access to the upstream repositories, you should use the 'Develop in a fork' method.

-In either case, use your Ruby version manager to run `gdk install` with the same Ruby version as discussed above.
+In either case, use your Ruby version manager to run `gdk install` with the `gitlab-ce` Ruby version.

 ### Develop in a fork